Alphaluo-Jonty/RobOLP/README.md

 # RobOLP
-A robot off-line program project.
+This is a robot off-line programming software, using SolidWork API.